Advanced Heart Failure Clinic

 If you have heart failure, your outlook depends on the cause and the severity, your overall health and other factors such as age.
 Many people's symptoms and heart function will improve with proper treatment.
 However, heart failure can be life threatening.
 It can lead to sudden death.
 People with severe heart failure have debilitating symptoms, and some may require heart transplantation or support with an artificial heart device.

-The Scott & White Heart and Vascular Institute has a team of physicians dedicated to the treatment of heart failure.
-The team also provides the medical support for Scott & White's heart transplant program.
+The Scott & White Heart and Vascular Institute has a team dedicated to the treatment of heart failure.
+The team, which is located at the Scott & White Clinic - Temple, also provides the medical support for Scott & White's heart transplant program.
 The cardiologists in this service see advanced heart failure patients, and those who are not candidates for medical or device therapy are referred to cardiac surgeons at the Scott & White Heart and Vascular Institute for further evaluation.

 The goals of this program are to improve patient’s symptoms to the best level possible, to prevent future acute events of congestive heart failure and avoid repeat admissions to the hospital and emergency department.